 The seen defines the seer; the seer defines the seen.
 O reader fortunate!
 Your prophetic author, armed and eyed with the HaruSpex, apprehends the Bald Truth!Granted, everyone perceives a different Floyd County.
 Little Margie Keith as she watches her father butcher hogs; a farmer attending with satisfaction as his tractor turns noise and grass to hay; a former soldier returning or settling; a tourist descending from the Parkway and passing a sample yurt, then an arty-dairy barn, then the relic of a water tower; an old-timer pulling turnips at dusk before they freeze; a driver zipping across one branch or another of the Little River to work in an adjacent county; a family drifting or paddling down the same river and encountering a party of back-to-the-birthday-suiters.

 If you begin at The Stoplight and drive northward on Rt.
 221, then make four left-turns, and don’t mind dust or mud on the vehicle, you will come to Anahata.
-(A place not to be confused with the secluded Ananda Way, another borrowing from Sanskrit.)
+(Not to be confused with Ananda Way, another Sanskrit borrowing.)
 Its handsome lodge, built on a hillside, includes a large kitchen that displays this sign:

 Observation without evaluation is the highest form of intelligence.
 J. Krishnamurti.

-This aphorism may have a corollary that was asserted by Napoleon Hill, a motivational writer: “Another weakness found in altogether too many people is the habit of measuring everything, and everyone, by their own impressions and beliefs” (Think and Grow Rich, 1937).
+This aphorism may have a corollary asserted by Napoleon Hill, a motivational writer: “Another weakness found in altogether too many people is the habit of measuring everything, and everyone, by their own impressions and beliefs” (Think and Grow Rich, 1937).
 But the very singling-out of any phenomenon from the blur of background–does it not constitute a judgment?
+Figure & ground, field & fountain.
 “Such-and-such is worth noticing.”
 How to distinguish “see” from “see into”?

-Both observation and judgment drag along some degree of bias.
-To reduce it, your author employs the HaruSpex!
+Both observation and judgment both drag along bias.
+To reduce it, your author employs none other than